Quantum GraviElectro Dynamics: Feynman rules

 \subsection{Integration measure and S-matrix}

 An integration measure for each loop momentum $l_j$ and outgoing external momentum $k_j$ are, respectively, taken to be where $k^0_j$ is the zeroth component of the $j$'th outgoing momentum $k_j$.
 In the dimensional regularisation method, we need to put an arbitrary parameter with energy dimension, $\mu_R^{~}$, to adjust the physical dimension of the loop contribution.
 We set $\sigma_j=1$, if a $j$'th loop particle is an electron or a ghost; otherwise, $\sigma_j=0$.
-An imaginary unit in the loop integration is eliminated owing to the analytic continuation (the Wick rotation) concerning the zeroth component $dl_j^0$.
+Owing to the analytic continuation (the Wick rotation) concerning the zeroth component $ dl_j^0$, an imaginary unit in the loop integration is eliminated.
+The $S$-matrix is defined owing to the interaction Lagrangian as